 ♦ medical history and health information for risk insurance applications.

-In order to comply with the requirements of the Privacy Act, we are required to advise you that this firm may hold some or all of this information about you.
+Profile may hold some or all of this information about you.
 Profile collects personal information directly from you by way of face-to-face interviews, a Fact Find form, telephone conversations and email communications.
 It may be necessary in some circumstances for Profile to collect your personal information from a third party, such as your personal representative, accountant, solicitor or mortgage broker.
-Profile may also collect personal information from list purchases, referrals from individuals and referrals from businesses such as your Accountant.
+Profile may also collect personal information from list purchases, referrals from individuals and referrals from businesses, such as your accountant.

 ♦ the preparation of your financial strategy;